 Student Leadership Program Leadership Workshops

 SLP believes the leadership process begins by strengthening individual leadership skills.
 They offer customizable workshops to student organizations based on requestable themes related to leadership skills.

-Larry works for the Leadership Area of the Center for Leadership and Involvement and manages many of our leadership development initiatives and programs.
-He also coordinates and supports Leadership @ UW, maintains the UW-Madison Leadership Framework, manages our advising unit, and provides consultations, lectures, and presentations for leadership development.
-Please e-mail us with questions at firstname.lastname@example.org.
+Mark manages many of our leadership development initiatives and programs for the Center for Leadership & Involvement.
+He also coordinates and supports Leadership @ UW, maintains the UW-Madison Leadership Framework, and provides consultations, lectures, and presentations for leadership development.
+Please e-mail us with questions at email@example.com.